 Definitions can be made to depend on one to three explicit arguments, much as with a Function definition in a procedural language.
-The syntax of the parameterized definition is the arguments.
-As with other definitions in FlexPDE, these actual parameters may be any valid expression with coordinate or variable dependences.
-The argnames used in the definition are local to the definition and are undefined outside the scope of the defining expression.
+The syntax of the parameterized definition is

 '''

 name ( argname ) = expression

 name ( argname1 , argname2 ) = expression

 name ( argname1 , argname2 , argname3 , ...) = expression

 '''